 There’s also still (just about!) time to catch our exhibition at Gracefield Arts Centre – the last day is Saturday 7th May

 You can see examples of guild members’ work at our joint exhibition with the Solway Quilters and Textile & Embroidery Dumfries at Gracefields Art Centre from 2nd April until 7th May.
 Alongside the wide selection of textile work on display, group members will be available throughout the exhibition to give demonstrations or explain about the traditional and cutting-edge techniques used.
 Over 90 makers from the three groups have contributed their work, some of which is for sale.
 Admission is FREE.

 Lincluden Community Centre, Lincluden Street DG2 0DL.

-We hope to arrange another virtual meeting and an invitation with password will be sent out.
-Until circumstances change, you can find out more about what we do.
-We also host some useful resources and information on other regional and national events.
+Find out more about what we do.
+We host some useful resources and information on other regional and national events.
 You can currently join the online guild for free, please see details to the right.

-As Scotland is hosting this year’s Global Climate Change summit in Glasgow, we thought it fitting that we explore how our skills can be used to limit consumption and needless negative impacts on our environment.
+2021 Challenge has been extended and members are using their core skills – spinning, weaving, dyeing – to create a textile for our Triennial Exhibition This year we ask members to work to the theme of Waste Not, Want Not.
+As Scotland hosted this year’s Global Climate Change summit in Glasgow, we thought it fitting that we explore how our skills can be used to limit consumption and needless negative impacts on our environment.
 We invite members to reinvigorate existing materials and give them a renewed purpose or aesthetic.